Careers in Nuclear Science: Options and Requirements

 Career Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) projects that nuclear engineers will experience 10% growth in jobs through the 2010-2020 decade.
-In May 2012, nuclear engineers earned a median salary of $104,270, with about 33% of them employed in the electric power industry.
-Other top employers were the federal government (about 13%) and the scientific research and development industry (about 11%).
+The U.S. Bureau of Labor Statistics (BLS) projects that nuclear engineers will experience 9% growth in jobs through the 2012-2022 decade, which is about average.
+In May 2013, nuclear engineers earned a median salary of $101,600.
+Top employers included electric power companies and the federal government.

 Basically, nuclear physicists use physical laws and theorems to study how the particles in an atom's nucleus move and operate spatially.
 They typically work in research and can be found in fields such as electronics, energy, aerospace, communications or healthcare equipment.
 They spend most of their time in laboratories designing practical applications using nuclear physics.